 Gender pay gap

-Following changes to equality regulations in 2017, all organisations with 250 or more employees are now required to publish statutory gender pay gap data.
+One part of this is reporting our gender pay gap.
+Following equality regulation changes in 2017, all organisations with 250+ employees are required to publish statutory gender pay gap data.

 Why do we have a gender pay gap?

 81% of our workforce is female.
 The gender pay gap at Alzheimer’s Society mainly results from the over-representation of women in lower salaried frontline roles and the larger representation of men in higher salaried roles.